 Possession laws include 1 oz. usable; 4 plants (mature); 12 seedlings

 Nevada has been one of the medical marijuana states since 2000.
 In November 2016, Nevada passed Question 2, allowing recreational marijuana use and possession for adults 21 and older.
 Recreational sales began in July 2017.
 Possession laws include 2.5 ounces of usable marijuana and up to 12 plants.
-Recreational possession limits are to be determined.
+Recreational possession limits in Nevada allow those 21 and up to purchase or possess up to one ounce of marijuana and grow up to 6 plants at a time.

 New Hampshire made marijuana legal for medical purposes in 2013.
 Lawmakers in the state are poised to legalized recreational sales soon, though an official timeline is unavailable.
 Possession laws include two ounces of usable cannabis during a 10-day period.

 New Jersey has made marijuana legal for medical purposes in 2010.
-Lawmakers in the state are planning to legalize recreational marijuana soon, however, an official vote has yet to be announced.
+Lawmakers in the state are trying to legalize recreational marijuana in New Jersey soon, however, a recreational bill in early 2019 did not make it to both chambers.
 Possession laws include two ounces of usable marijuana.

 New Mexico has been a medical state since 2007.
-They are scheduled to vote on legalizing marijuana for recreational use in November this year.
-Current possession laws include 6 ounces of usable marijuana and up to 16 plants (4 mature, 12 immature).
+Current possession laws in New Mexico include 6 ounces of usable marijuana and up to 16 plants (4 mature, 12 immature).
+The state is considering a push for recreational legalization.

 New York has been a medical marijuana state since 2014, and is one of the top 3 most likely states to vote on recreational marijuana in the next few years.
-Current possession laws include a 30-day supply of non-smokable marijuana
+Current possession laws include a 30-day supply of non-smokable marijuana.
+Governor Cuomo has been trying to pass recreational legislation but is meeting some opposition.

 Ohio has been a medical marijuana state since earlier this year, with no plans to legalize recreational marijuana any time soon.
 The med program serves a small margin of people with just a few medical conditions.
-Possession laws include a Maximum of a 90-day supply, with the amount yet to be determined.
+At the time of writing, there are only a few dispensaries open in Ohio and prices are high.
+Possession laws include a maximum of a 90-day supply, with the exact amount yet to be determined.

-Oregon has been one of the medical marijuana states since 1998, and one of the recreational marijuana states since 2014.
+Oregon has been a medical marijuana state since 1998, and one of the recreational marijuana states since 2014.
 Oregon has long been a very marijuana-friendly state, and it was the first to decriminalize cannabis in 1973.
 On November 3rd, 1998 Oregon legalized medical marijuana.

 Initiative 91, which passed in the November 2014 election, legalized recreational marijuana for anyone ages 21 and over.
 The implementation of recreational marijuana use began on July 1st, 2015.
 Current possession laws include 24 ounces of usable marijuana along with 24 plants (6 mature, 18 immature)

 Pennsylvania passed a very basic medical marijuana law earlier this year.
-There are currently no bills or amendments planned for expanding the medical laws or recreational.
+There are currently no bills or amendments planned for expanding the medical laws or adding recreational laws.
 Current possession laws include a 30-day supply.

-Rhode Island has been one of the medical marijuana states since 2006.
+Rhode Island has been a medical marijuana state since 2006.
 Rhode Island is considering expanding into rec, but they're not close to a vote now.
 Possession laws currently include 2.5 ounces of usable marijuana along with 12 plants.

 Vermont has made both medical and recreational marijuana legal, passing the laws in 2007 and 2018, respectively.
-Current possession laws for medical patients include two ounces of usable marijuana along with 9 plants (2 mature, 7 immature).
+Though recreational marijuana is legal, at the time of writing, there is no system for consumers to legally buy recreational marijuana.
+Current possession laws for medical patients in Vermont include two ounces of usable marijuana along with 9 plants (2 mature, 7 immature).

 Washington has been one of the medical marijuana states since 1998, and one of the recreational marijuana states since 2012.
 Initiative 502 is the law passed that allows for the cultivation and recreational use of weed for individuals 21 and up.
 In the years since voters made marijuana legal, several hundred recreational marijuana shops have appeared all over Washington.
 Marijuana possession is limited to one ounce for recreational consumers.